bertofurth/motion/README.md

 internally stored in the original, as captured orientation.

-A brief test of these changes using "rotation 90" reduced motion's CPU utilization in the "idle state" by about 18% of what it otherwise may have been when using a 640x480 stream at 10 frames per second.
+A brief test of these changes using "rotation 90" reduced motion's CPU utilization in the "idle state" with no active streams or picture output by about 18% of what it otherwise may have been when using a 640x480 stream at 10 frames per second.
 See the "Performance Tests" section for more details.

 The trade-off is a slight memory usage increase due to the binary executable being slightly larger and needing to reserve